 8. More Applications will use Deep Learning as a component

-We saw this already in 2016 where we see Deep Learning used as a function evaluation component in a much larger search algorithm.
+We already saw this in 2016 where Deep Learning was used as a function evaluation component in a much larger search algorithm.
 AlphaGo employed Deep Learning in its value and policy evaluations.
 Google’s Gmail auto-reply system used DL in combination with beam searching.
 I expect to see a lot more of these hybrid algorithms rather than new end-to-end trained DL systems.
 End-to-end Deep Learning is a fascinating area of research, but for now hybrid systems are going to be more effective in application domains.

 A revealing presentation (NIPS 2017, December) by Jeff Dean of Google shows that Deep Learning as a component is finding itself in its uses as indexing structures.
 The paper is “The Case for Learned Index Structures”.
 I had not expected this, but it portends even greater ubiquity of Deep Learning in software applications.

 This has not happened.
 The field is growing at an extremely rapid pace and our understanding of how these systems work keeps on changing.
 Nobody seems to have the luxury to create a clean set of design patterns that can guide the further maturity and industrialization of these techniques.
 Progress may need to plateau first before we can even considering curating and organizing our knowledge.